Osmanbell/lza-oracle/docs/wiki/localNVA.md

 ## 3. Enable IP Forwarding at the OS Level

 - SSH into the VM.
-- Edit the sysctl configuration to enable IP forwarding:
+- Run the following commands to enable IP forwarding:
+  - sudo sysctl -w net.ipv4.ip_forward=1
-  - sudo nano /etc/sysctl.conf
+  - sudo sysctl --system
-  - Add or uncomment the line:
-    - net.ipv4.ip_forward = 1
 - Apply the changes

 ## 4. Configure Route Tables